 The first step in this process is to carefully plan out where you want to install your shade sail.
 Once you have determined the location, you need to identify the ideal fixing points for the corners.
 If you have a pergola, fence post, or a large tree, you can consider them as possible fixing posts for your shade sails.

-Like the types and designs of shade sails, there is a large selection of fixing accessories to choose from.
+As the types and designs of shade sails, there is a large selection of fixing accessories to choose from.
 This will be used to secure your shade sail in place and are normally available in regular hardware stores.
-If you are not quite sure which one to pick, consider soliciting the advice of professional to determine which one best suits your installation.
+If you are not quite sure which one to pick, consider soliciting the advice of professionals to determine which one best suits your installation.

 When Attaching to Trees

 If you plan to attach your shade sail to a tree, please keep in mind that this should just be a temporary use and should have a diameter of at least 250mm.
 You will need to assign a permanent fixing post.

 If you are planning to fix your shade sail to a fascia, it is highly recommended to use fascia support, which can be connected to overhangs of trusses or rafters.
 This will provide a sturdier connection and better stability.

 Attaching to Additional Supports

 If you have determined that your installation will require additional support, it is highly recommended that you use treated softwood with H5 level treatment.
 Another alternative is a hardwood with a class 1 durability.
 You can seek the assistance of a local timber supplier.
 When calculating the length of your post, you need to take into account the height of your shade sail as well as the depth of your footings